jbaek7023/Stylee/README.md

 - Wrote **65+ APIs** and **56+ pages**(screens) in **4 months**
 - Finished 3 nanodegrees (Udacity) and 9 Udemy courses in 8 months
 - Attended 3 hackerthon, and met brilliant people the durinre (Some people had same passions and industry leads).
-- Got StackOverflow 600+ reputation (I'm not sure if this is something that I should be proud of, but I like the number)
+- Got StackOverflow 600+ reputation (I'm not sure if this is something that I should be proud of, but I like it)
 - Found building a software is much fun than I thought in my university. 🙂

 (code), (FE code), StackOverflow